DanielAmb/TryEmOn/README.md

 # TryEmOn
-The primary goal of TryEmOn is to create an interactive web application that allows users, including male and female, to visualize outfits before purchasing them online.
-By leveraging AI, the platform helps users feel more confident in their fashion choices.
-The need for this project arises from a common challenge: many online shoppers are hesitant to make clothing purchases without first seeing how the items would look on them.
-TryEmOn aims to solve this by offering virtual "try-ons" for outfits using avatars.
+The primary goal of TryEmOn is to create an interactive web application that provides personalized insights for users, regardless of gender, to help them make informed decisions about their outfits.
+By leveraging AI and color theory, the platform helps users feel more confident in their fashion choices.
+The need for this project arises from a common challenge: many individuals struggle to find outfits that complement their personal style, body shape, and color preferences.
+Often, people make fashion choices based on guesswork, which can result in unflattering combinations or a lack of confidence in their appearance.

-TryEmOn will be a Django-based web app that allows users to create personalized avatars and virtually try on clothing items scraped from online retailers like Saks Fifth Avenue and Depop.
-The system will use a TensorFlow-powered AI confidence rating to assess and provide feedback on how well outfits suit users’ body shapes and styles.
+TryEmOn is a Django-based web app that allows users to receive instant ratings and feedback on their outfits.
+The system uses a PyTorch-powered AI confidence rating and a color theory analysis to assess and provide feedback on how well the outfits suit the users and their styles.

 ### Procedure to Run our Project: